Bootstrapping partition regularity of linear systems: Introduction

 Schur's theorem itself gives rather good bounds on $\mathfrak{R}_A(r)$ when $A=(1,1,-1)$, and more generally \cite[Theorem 1.3]{cwasch::0} gives singly exponential bounds when $A$ is a partition regular row.
 Stronger results when the equation satisfies additional properties are given in \cite[Theorems 1.4 \& 1.5]{cwasch::0} and \cite[Theorem 4.7]{gasmortum::}.

 When $A=(1,\dots,1,-1)$ the numbers $\mathfrak{R}_A(r)$ are sometimes called the generalised diagonal Schur numbers (although they are just called Schur numbers in \cite{beubre::}).
 These have been computed for many values of $r$, being completely known for $r=2$ \cite[Theorem 1.3]{beubre::}, and for $r \geq 3$ the reader is directed to \cite[Table 1]{ahmsch::} for recent calculations.
-Note, of course, that Theorem \ref{thm.mn} has nothing to say for fixed values of $r$.
+Note that the bounds in Theorem \ref{thm.mn} as ineffective so, for example, when $r=2$ our result says nothing more than $\mathfrak{R}_A(2)<\infty$.

 When $A$ has just one row there is a large body of work computing the exact value of $\mathfrak{R}_A(2)$ using arguments which are much more combinatorial than those in the present paper.
 This work has many extensions covering things such as Rado numbers for inhomogenous equations \cite[p259]{lanrob::}; off-diagonal Rado numbers \cite[p280]{lanrob::}; and Rado numbers for disjunctive equations \cite[p293]{lanrob::}.
 We restrict ourselves to recording those results which ask for bounds on $\mathfrak{R}_A(2)$ under the same hypotheses as Theorem \ref{thm.mn}.